Wales: Education

 The University College of Wales opened in Aberystwyth in 1872.
 Cardiff and Bangor followed, and the three colleges came together in 1893 to form the University of Wales.
 The Welsh Intermediate Education Act of 1889 created 95 secondary schools.
 The Welsh Department for the Board of Education followed in 1907, which gave Wales its first significant educational devolution.
 A resurgence in Welsh-language schools in the latter half of the 20th century at nursery and primary level saw attitudes shift towards teaching in the medium of Welsh.
-Welsh is a compulsory subject in all of Wales' state schools for pupils aged 5–16 years old.
-While there has never been an exclusively Welsh-language college, Welsh-medium higher education is delivered through the individual universities and has since 2011 been supported by the Coleg Cymraeg Cenedlaethol (Welsh National College) as a delocalised federal institution.
+Welsh is a compulsory subject in all of Wales's state schools for pupils aged 5–16 years old.
+While there has never been an exclusively Welsh-language college, Welsh-medium higher education is delivered through the individual universities and has since 2011 been supported by the Coleg Cymraeg Cenedlaethol (Welsh-language National College) as a delocalised federal institution.
 In 2021–2022, there were 1,470 maintained schools in Wales.
 In 2021–22, the country had 471,131 pupils taught by 25,210 full-time equivalent teachers.

 Healthcare

 Public healthcare in Wales is provided by NHS Wales (GIG Cymru), through seven local health boards and three all-Wales trusts.
 It was originally formed as part of the NHS structure for England and Wales by the National Health Service Act 1946, but with powers over the NHS in Wales coming under the Secretary of State for Wales in 1969.
 Responsibility for NHS Wales passed to the Welsh Assembly under devolution in 1999, and is now the responsibility of the Minister for Health and Social Services.
 Historically, Wales was served by smaller 'cottage' hospitals, built as voluntary institutions.
 As newer, more expensive, diagnostic techniques and treatments became available, clinical work has been concentrated in newer, larger district hospitals.
 In 2006, there were seventeen district hospitals in Wales.
-NHS Wales directly employs over 90,000 staff, making it Wales' biggest employer.
-The National Survey for Wales in 2021–22 reported that 72 per cent of adults surveyed had good or very good general health, 19 percent had fair general health and 8 had bad or very bad general health.
+NHS Wales directly employs over 90,000 staff, making it Wales's biggest employer.
+The National Survey for Wales in 2021–22 reported that 72 per cent of adults surveyed had good or very good general health, 19 per cent had fair general health and 8 had bad or very bad general health.
 The survey recorded that 46 per cent of Welsh adults had a long-standing illness, such as arthritis, asthma, diabetes or heart disease.
 The survey also reported that 13 per cent of the adult population were smokers, 16 per cent admitted drinking alcohol above weekly recommended guidelines, while 56 per cent undertook the recommended 150 minutes of physical activity each week.
 According to the survey, 30 per cent of adults in Wales reported to have eaten at least 5 portions of fruit or vegetables the previous day and 36 per cent reported a healthy weight.